Adverse Credit

 • Bankruptcy

-• You’ve been put on a debt management plan or had an individual voluntary arrangement (IVA)
+• Enrollment in a debt management plan or Individual Voluntary Arrangement (IVA)

 Person with lots of papers spread across a table using a calculator